mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 cargo are delivered to the planet’s surface via the elevator.
 From the downport Travellers may remain at the extensive star town or, with the correct permit, venture further out.
 •  During the last two weeks of spring, the plants in the Pesabebawa-peba Valley release their pollen into the air.
 Most of the pollen finds its way into the river system within the valley, colouring the water with a rainbow of hues and creating a major tourist attraction.
 •  Bawapakerawa-a-aperwapa-vilani-pa is a festival held on the ninth day of the ninth month and lasts for nine days.
 It commemorates the first contact between Bwap and Vilani cultures.
 All businesses on Marhaban close during these nine days as re-enactments of the first contact play out across every city.
 Fairs are common and representations of the first Vilani visitors and their vessels are paraded through the streets.
 The festival ends with a rich feast of Vilani-inspired foods and a mock battle involving coloured dyes that represent the diversity that Vilani contact brought to Marhaban.
 •  The capital city hosts a particularly vivid First Contact festival annually in the central town square where a giant monument of a Bwap and Vilani bowing to each other is located.
-A temporary fairground is constructed and stretch over several kilometres.
+A temporary fairground is constructed and stretch over several kilometers.
 Attractions include a variety of markets, entertainments, rides and re-enactments, the most popular being the landing of the first Vilani scoutship to visit Marhaban.

 ### ANIMAL ENCOUNTERS